9 Common Real Estate Contract Conditions

 8. That the seller provide evidence of marketable title before closing; and

-9. The contract be approved either or both parties’ attorneys within days of signing the contract.
+9. The contract must be approved by either or both parties’ attorneys within days of signing the contract.

 If the buyer fails to comply with its obligations by a stated date, it may be construed as a waiver of the condition precedent by the buyer.
 Likewise, if the seller does not timely perform, as provided or the event does not happen, the buyer may waive the condition and proceed to closing.
 A waiver by the buyer may preclude his or her later cancellation of the contract based on the failure of the condition.